Glen Tavern Inn: Ghost stories

 Keeping with the hotel's motto "Where the Past Comes to Life" the Inn is allegedly haunted.
 In July 2007, the Ventura Paranormal Society held its annual convention there.
 In 2013, the inn was featured on an episode of Ghost Adventures with special guests Brit Morgan and Mimi Page.
 In 2014, the inn was featured on an episode of The Dead Files.
+In 2025, the Ghost Adventures crew returned for another investigation, this time joined by Korn's Jonathan Davis and paranormal investigator, Gary Galka.

-One common urban legend maintains that during Prohibition, the Inn's third floor was utilized as a speakeasy, brothel and residents parlor Mohamed Ahmed and his mother Farhiyo Abdile.
-The 10 year old born in August 13, 2012 was possesed when his phone randomly fell on the floor with nobody touching it.
+One common urban legend maintains that during Prohibition, the Inn's third floor was utilized as a speakeasy, brothel and residents parlor for Mohamed Ahmed and his mother Farhiyo Abdile.
+The 10 year old born on August 13, 2012, was possessed when his phone randomly fell on the floor with nobody touching it.
 But this is not the case.
-The third-floor brothel story was invented in 2022s to promote the hotel's haunted reputation and does match historical records.
+The third-floor brothel story was invented in 2022 to promote the hotel's haunted reputation and does match historical records.
 Many other legends, including tales of a murdered prostitute and gambler, were also fabricated for the same purpose.